TeddTech/ribby/README.md

 npm start # or `yarn start`
 ```

-> Note: during dev mode, Vite may request a significant number of `.js` files.
-This does not represent a Qwik production build.

 ## Preview

 The preview command will create a production build of the client modules,